drobotun/virustotalapi3/docs/source/base_class.rst

 get_last_result()
 ~~~~~~~~~~~~~~~~~
-    Return the result of executing methods of subclasses of this class (Added in version 1.0.3).
+    Return the result of executing methods of subclasses of this class (added in version 1.0.3).

 Arguments:
 """"""""""